lakejs/lake-docs/reference/index.md

 * Type: `'en-US' | 'zh-CN' | 'ko' | 'ja'`
 * Default: `en-US`

 The `lang` defines the language in which the UI should be displayed.
-You can visit the [Internationalization Example](/examples/internationalization.md) to see how it displays.
+You can visit the [internationalization example](/examples/internationalization.md) to see how it displays.

 ```js
 new Editor({